garden-io/garden-enterprise-support/azure/README.md

 * An application registration with a principal and permissions to access Azure Key Vault.
 * An Azure Key Vault instance and Key for auto-unsealing Garden Enterprise (Hashicorp) Vault for secret storage.

-Installing a load balancer in front of an AKS cluster via Terraform is a bit tricky, since it is not possible to edit a clusters VM Scale Set via Terraform in order to add the nodes to a NAT pool.
-Therefore we suggest you install Nginx Ingress Controller (or any other Ingress Controller) with a Load Balancer service as shown below.
+Garden Enterprise also needs a load balancer and an ingress controller.
+The NGINX ingress controller is bundled with Garden Enterprise and allows installation with a load balancer service.
+But any other load balancer and ingress controller setup should work as well.

 ## Usage